 3. Implementation Roadblocks

-Understanding ERP Pros and Cons
+Understanding the Pros and Cons of ERP

 For some, the benefits of an ERP system outweigh the drawbacks.
 For others, the challenges are just too significant to surmount.